Kulbartsch/bars/manual.md

 **bars** are displayed.
 The program ends without any further processing.

+The flag `-manual` shows this documentation.
+The program ends without any further processing.

 `-v` or `-verbose` prints information about the parsing of the input data to stdout.
 This is helpful for identifying parsing problems.

-## Flags for parsing of input data
+## Parsing of input data

-	myParam.comment	 	= flag.String("comment", "#", "comment line start")
+For each line of the input data **bars** tries to split into a value (number) part, and a label (text).
+Everything which is not part of the value is the label.
+Lines which don't match this pattern are ignored, as well as comment line.
+Comments start by default with a "#".
+This can be changed with the flag `-comment`.
+For example, it can be defined that lines beginning with a semicolon are comments using:

+    --comment=";"

-### Where is the numeric value
+### Numeric value position

-	myParam.valueAtEnd	= flag.Bool("at-end", false, "values are at the end of a line")
+The numbers for the chart are expected to be at the beginning of a line.
+If the numbers are at the end use `-at-end`.

-### What is the numeric value
+### Separating numeric value and label

 	myParam.addNumChars	= flag.String("add-num-chars", "", "additional characters representing a number")
+	myParam.trimValues = flag.String("trim-values", ";,", "additional values to white space to trim from label")

 ### Decimal comma

-	myParam.comma		= flag.Bool("comma", false, "use comma as decimal separator")
+By default, numbers are parsed with a dot "." as the decimal separator.
+If you want to use a comma "," just use the flag `-comma`.

 ## Control Output Formatting

 	myParam.mode 		= flag.String("mode", "color", "display mode, one of 'plain', 'color', 'snippet', 'css', 'page'")

-## Flags for controlling output

 ### Number format